Drug Treatment Clinics in Cincinnati

 - Research drug treatment clinics that specialize in treating patients with your specific needs.
 Clinics may have more success in treating some addictions than others.
 Speak with a facility representative and ask about their success rates, program options and specialties.

-Tips for Evaluating Drug Treatment Clinics
+Tips for Evaluating Drug Treatment Centers

-Choosing the right drug treatment clinic for you or your loved one requires careful consideration and research.
+Choosing the right drug treatment center for you or your loved one requires careful consideration and research.
 Clinics can range widely in their approach to treatment, success rates, cost and program length.
 When evaluating clinics there are many things that are important to consider, including:

 - Make sure the facility has been evaluated and licensed by a state or national accrediting body.
 States differ in how they license facilities.
 In Ohio, facility licenses are renewed by the Ohio Department of Mental Health & Addiction Services.